timm/gator/docs/lib/os.md

 ### stop

-how to halt the program?
+How to halt the program?

 <ul><details><summary>...</summary>